modelscope/modelscope-agent/modelscope_agent/multi_agents_utils/README.md

 ```
 The user response will be used in this step to replace the llm output, because `user` is a human agent.

+#### Message flow
+When `send_task_request()` is called, a Message containing `send_to` and `send_from` is recorded into the Environment.
+Specifically, each role in the environment maintains an independent message queue, and when `send_to` includes a certain role,
+that Message will be stored in the corresponding role's message queue.

+When the `step()` method is called, it first determines which roles need to deal with information in the current step based on `allowed_roles`.
+If not specified, it retrieves roles from the message queue that have messages pending processing for this round's step.

+These roles with pending messages then enter the specific message execution phase,
+where each role follows the below process:

+1. First, the `pull` method is called to take out the pending messages for environment message queue.
+2. These messages are then processed into prompts, ready to be inputs for the llm.
+3. The original single agent's `run` method is invoked to generate feedback for these messages.
+4. Depending on whether there’s a specified `send_to` for the current round, the generated results are published into the environment's corresponding role.
+By default, all roles can receive it.
+This process is similar to what was done in the previous step `send_task_request()`.

 ### Details in Agent Env Mixin
 The `agent_env_mixin` is a mixin class to handle the communication between agents, and get the information from the `environment`.